-Work Independently or Work In Order
+Work Independently Or Work In Order

 By default, LiquidPlanner will schedule task owners to work on their assignments as soon as each member is available.
 Depending on their individual priorities, this setting may allow owners to work on the task simultaneously.
 In other words, task owners are not dependent on each other and can make progress on the task at the same time, if their availability allows.
 This setting is called Work Independently and schedules this single task as if owners were working on separate tasks.

 If one person must complete their assignment before the next person can start theirs, you will want to set the task to Work in Order.
-Tasks owners will now be scheduled to complete their assignments in the order listed in the Planning section.
+Tasks owners will now be scheduled to complete their assignments in the order listed in the People section.
 You can also drag and drop the assignments to reorder them, which will impact the scheduling order of the assignments.

-Logging Time to Another Member’s Task
+Log Time to Another Members Task

 Logging time to another member’s task automatically makes you an owner and marks your assignment “done”.
 If you plan to do additional work on the task, estimate your remaining effort in the Remaining field.

-Marking Assignments and Tasks Done
+Mark Assignments and Tasks Done

 - To mark your assignment on a multiple owner task done, check the box next to your name in the Done column.